 Jim: Well, damn, man!
 Yuh don't have to get mad!"

 Argh!
 It was hopeless.
-Explanations didn't work, and my getting more Excited as I tried to explain myself, didn't soothe his trepidation that I might have just gone off the rails.
+Explanations didn't work, and my getting more Excited as I tried to explain myself, didn't soothe Jim's trepidation that I might have just gone off the rails.
 Well, at least he paid for lunch.

 Jim got so stressed that he had to go to his hotel room to lie down for a moment.
-I went with him (probably not a good idea in retrospect), and while he was resting, I nabbed the hotel soaps and shampoo stuff (my wife loves it when I bring these things home and, besides, I asked Jim and he said "Fuck, Feo!
+I went with him (probably not a good idea in retrospect), and while he was resting, I nabbed the hotel soaps and shampoo stuff (my wife loves it when I bring these things home and, besides, I asked Jim if it was okay and he said "Fuck, Feo!
 Take them all dude!
 Whatever!").
 Today he called to tell me that he has a hernia or something and had to return early to Los Angeles (hernias, as far as I know, are NOT caused by stress).
 So now Jim is in the hospital for his hernia operation.

 Let's all wish ol' Jim well!